totaking/Docs-1/en-us/Development/[English]-Crowdfunding-contract.md

 }
 ```

-Compile CrowdFunding contract**
+**Compile CrowdFunding Contract**

-**Step1.** creat new directory for CrowdFunding project
+**Step1.** Create new directory for CrowdFunding project

 ```
 mkdir myCrowdFunding && cd myCrowdFunding
 ```

-- The following commands are performed in the myCrowdFunding directory without special instructions
+> The following commands are performed in the myCrowdFunding directory without special instructions.

 **Step2.** init project